-Prerequisite: ACTG 101 and consent of Department Chair This course combines an approved work experience related to the Accounting degree program with academic coursework.
-This experience will
+Term: (F, S, Su, all terms based on sufficient demand) Prerequisite: ACTG 101 and consent of Department Chair

+This course combines an approved work experience related to the

 Accounting degree program with academic coursework.
-This experience v develop students' technical and professional skill in the workplace.
+This experience will develop students' technical and professional skill in the workplace.